lmcggg/Adaptive-Learning-Control-with-Optimized-Identification/README.md

 # ALCOI Algorithm Implementation in MATLAB

 This repository contains a MATLAB implementation of the Adaptive Learning Control with Optimized Identification (ALCOI) algorithm.
-The algorithm optimizes the exploration policy for system identification to minimize control costs in nonlinear systems with unknown dynamics.
+The algorithm optimizes the exploration policy for system identification to minimize control costs in nonlinear systems with unknown dynamics. the paper is “Active Learning for Control-Oriented Identificationof Nonlinear Systems”-Bruce D. Lee, Ingvar Ziemann, George J. Pappas, Nikolai Matni（2024 IEEE 63rd Conference on Decision and Control (CDC)）,thanks for their brilliant idea。

 ## Algorithm Overview